 Prerequisite, 176.
-Psychology of art for children of different ages; making of child's book, lettered, illustrated, and bound.
-1947-48 and alternate years.
+Psychology of art for children of different ages; illustration of children's books.
+1947-48 and altenate years.

-180. Illustration.
+180. ILLUSTRATION.
 Second semester.
 2 credits.

-Prerequisite, 179.
+Prerequisite 176.
 Techniques used in fashion, newspaper and other advertising.
-Story illustration.
-Making of adult's book, lettered, illustrated, and bound.
-1947-48 and alternate years.
+Story and book illustration for adults.
+1947-1948 and alternate years.

 200. HISTORY OF ART, CLASSICAL AND MEDIEVAL.
 First semester.
 3 credits.
-A survey of architecture, sculpture, painting and the minor arts as they developed in Prehistoric, Egyptian, Mesopotamian, Aegean, Greek, Roman, Byzantine, Romanesque and Gothic civilizations.
+A survey of architecture, sculpture, painting and the minor arts as they developed in Prehistoric, Egyptian, Mesopotamian, Aegean, Greek, Roman, Byzantine, veloped in Prehistoric, Egyptian, Mesopotamian, Aegean, Greek, Roman, Byzantine, Romanesque and Gothic civilizations.

 201. HISTORY OF ART, RENAISSANCE.
 Second semester.
 3 credits.
 Prerequisite, 200.
 A survey of the arts in Italy, Spain, Flanders, Holland, Germany, and England with historical background.